JoeMulc/Breakout/README.md

 17:39 Working on screen shake still
 17:45 Screen flips when hit, starting on real screen shake now.
 17:56 bug found in mouse movement.
+18:05 Mouse bug fixed where mouse was affecting movement when not intended.
+Mouse movement still could be refined but moving back to screen shake.